nihbaku/c_programming_a_modern_approach/chapter_5/notes.md

 - ! is right associtive and && and || are left associative.
 - Compound statement refers to the { } braces which come after ifs and loops which groups several statements as one block together to be executed upon the loop or conditional.
 - The "else if" statement does not actually exist!
 It is just a convenient way to not nest cascaded if statements too much.
+- The precedence of the conditional operator e1 ? e2 : e3 is one of the lowest there is (expet for assignment =)
+- One can define new Variable types in the preprocessor `#define BOOL int` and then using it like `BOOL flag = 1;` for true.
+However type definitions or enumerations might be a better way.
+- C99 introduces the `_Bool` type.
+Which is an unsigned int but can only be assigned 1 or 0.
+You can write `_Bool flag = 5` however it will be assigned 1.
+- Arithemtic is also allowed on `_Bool` types but not advisable!
+- C99 provides <stdbool.h> which has a macro `bool` for the `_Bool` variable and provides `true` and `false` for 1 and 0.
+- The constant expression in the case statement **must** evaluate to an integer, so only int and characters are allowed.
+- One can put the same statement output for several cases like this `case 4: case 3: case 2: case 1: i = 0; break;`
+- The above is called a fall through and might be handled with a comment for easier readability.
+- A fallthrough is caused because the "controller" goes to the case label matching the value of the switch expression.
+After it has executed the statement of its label and does not encounter a `break;` it does not evaluate the case labels afterwards but only executes the statements.
+- If no default case is given and the value is not caught by the other cases the switch statement just contiues at the next statement after it.
+- The conditional warning of gcc with `Wparentheses` and `-Wall` can be suppressed by a second set of parantheses like: `if((i=j))`.
+- If in conditional expression int and floats gets mixed the end expression is always of type float, with the respective value.